-The third feature is the arrivals' behaviour, it is assumed that one of the characteristics of a customer arriving into a system is that he or she is patient and would abide by the rules of a waiting line or queue.
-The customer arriving into the system shouldn't be a balk fellow or a reneging fellow or even a jockeying fellow.
-A Balking fellow is one who leaves his/her queue because he/she cannot wait or because the queue is too long or because there isn't enough space for him/her to stand.
-A reneging fellow is one that abandons his/her line because of his impatience.
-A jockeying fellow is a person that leaves his/her queue for another or rather say shifts from an already existing queue of his to another queue.

-- The queue discipline characteristics: the waiting line can either be limited or unlimited, one talks of unlimited assumption assumptions when there are no restriction as regards its size and the discipline characteristics are just rules that necessitate easy and fast flow of the waiting lines or queues, e.g. FIFO rule that is, first in first out rule or say FCFS, that is, first come first serve.
-At times, the FIFO rule is not followed judiciously because of priority or say in cases of emergencies like in a hospital, a case that is very serious can come in as emergency and thus the FIFO rule will no longer hold. - The service facility characteristics: in the service facility characteristics, there are basically two features that constitute what it is all about.
+The third feature is the arrivals' behaviour, it is assumed that one of the characteristics of a customer arriving 83 into a system is that he or she is patient and would abide by the rules of a waiting line or queue.
+The customer 84 arriving into the system shouldn't be a balk fellow or a reneging fellow or even a jockeying fellow.
+A Balking 85 fellow is one who leaves his/her queue because he/she cannot wait or because the queue is too long or because 86 there isn't enough space for him/her to stand.
+A reneging fellow is one that abandons his/her line because of 87 his impatience.
+A jockeying fellow is a person that leaves his/her queue for another or rather say shifts from an 88 already existing queue of his to another queue. ?
+The queue discipline characteristics: the waiting line can either 89 be limited or unlimited, one talks of unlimited assumption assumptions when there are no restriction as regards 90 its size and the discipline characteristics are just rules that necessitate easy and fast flow of the waiting lines or 91 queues, e.g. FIFO rule that is, first in first out rule or say FCFS, that is, first come first serve.
+At times, the 92 FIFO rule is not followed judiciously because of priority or say in cases of emergencies like in a hospital, a case 93 that is very serious can come in as emergency and thus the FIFO rule will no longer hold. ?
+The service facility 94 characteristics: in the service facility characteristics, there are basically two features that constitute what it is 95 all about.
 They are the service system design and the service time distribution.
-In the case of the service system designs, one is most concerned with the type of channel system or phase system the organisation has adopted.
-There are single channel queuing system and multiple channel queuing system.
-Most ATMs seen in Nigeria operate the multiple channel waiting or queuing system.
-In a single channel, the customer follows a single line, receives his/her services only from one station and exit also from there after services have been rendered while in the multiple channel system, the customer follows one line but receives services from different servers.
-On assumption, the negative exponential probability distribution can be used to describe the service times.
-Thus, like the arrival patterns, the service patterns can either be non-random or random in nature.
+In the case of the service system 96 designs, one is most concerned with the type of channel system or phase system the organisation has adopted.
+97 There are single channel queuing system and multiple channel queuing system.
+Most ATMs seen in Nigeria 98 99 operate the multiple channel waiting or queuing system.
+In a single channel, the customer follows a single line, receives his/her services only from one station and exit also from there after services have been rendered while 100 in the multiple channel system, the customer follows one line but receives services from different servers.
+On 101 assumption, the negative exponential probability distribution can be used to describe the service times.
+Thus, 102 like the arrival patterns, the service patterns can either be non-random or random in nature.
+103 system with particular emphasis on waiting lines and service efficiency which they regarded as the most important elements for any progressive bank.
+They concluded as service level increases, the waiting time of her customers reduces.
+Thus, the service efficiency is increased and also customer satisfaction.
+In another study conducted by (Sheikh, Singh, & Kashyap, 2013b), they still emphasised on the waiting lines but with particular reference were placed on the achievement of optimality and service efficiency in the banking sector and also on her improvement but this time, they were looking at it via the operational costs.
+They also used the optimality model and saw that it was feasible since it brought about customer satisfaction and improved services.